BOK Financial price target raised to $112 from $105 at Wells Fargo

-Wells Fargo raised the firm’s price target on BOK Financial (BOKF) to $112 from $105 and keeps an Equal Weight rating on the shares as part of a broader research note on mid-cap banks.
-The firm is adjusting its price targets on the sector, reflecting the current environment, also noting that its valuation methodology is now favoring earnings while moving away from tangible book value.
+Wells Fargo raised the firm’s price target on BOK Financial (BOKF) to $112 from $105 and keeps an Equal Weight rating on the shares.
+The firm is adjusting its price target to reflect the current environment, with valuation methodology favoring earnings, and moving away from TBV.

 Don't Miss our Black Friday Offers: